 Graduate Student Opportunities

-Positions will be funded through a combination of research assistantships, fellowships, and TA-ships.
-Students should have research interests related to global change in benthic marine/estuarine communities and ecosystems.
-My lab works largely in oyster reefs and/or fouling communities dominated by invertebrates.
+Positions will be funded through a combination of research assistantships, fellowships, and TA-ships, and final acceptance into the lab is dependent on funding.
+Students should have research interests related to global change in benthic marine or estuarine communities and ecosystems.
+My lab works largely in oyster, mussel, and seagrass beds, and/or fouling communities dominated by invertebrates.
 A willingness to work in the field and conduct both field and laboratory experiments is encouraged.
 Alternatively, you may be interested in ecological modeling.
 We are committed to equity, inclusion, and diversity in science.
 More about research in my lab can be found here.
 I suggest getting in touch with me in the fall of 2019 if you are considering applying in winter 2020 for fall admittance (Here’s a helpful blog post on inquiring to potential graduate mentors.)

 - What are your research interests and why?
 (You do not need to have an exact thesis/dissertation project proposal, but I encourage you to provide examples of potential projects you would be interested in pursuing.)

 Include all prior jobs on your CV, including non-academic ones, and note if you were in school at the time.
-Prior work experience, regardless of the job, is looked on favorably, as are the experiences and skills built by first-generation, transfer, and re-entry students, students of color, and those with different physical abilities.
-I strongly encourage students of color, students with disabilities, non-traditional or re-entry, and LGBTQIA students to apply.
+Prior work experience, regardless of the job, is looked on favorably, as are the experiences and skills built by first-generation, transfer and re-entry students, students of color, and those with dis-or-different abilities.
+I strongly encourage students of color, students with disabilities, neurodiverse, non-traditional or re-entry, multilingual, and LGBTQIA students to apply.
 Human diversity improves science and enhances our intellectual community.
-We also realize there are extra challenges for people who contribute to diversifying science, and we are prepared to support you — and celebrate you for your unique skills and perspectives.
+We also realize there are extra challenges for people who contribute to diversifying science.
+We are prepared to support you and value your unique skills and perspectives.

 Is this the right lab for you?